BenMinch/PIGv/README.md

 3. A file called gvclass_out.tab: this is the output from [gvclass](https://github.com/NeLLi-team/gvclass/) and it contains taxonomy information as well as other relevant genome statistics
 4. A file called viral_genome_statistics.tsv: This contains information about different marker genes present in your genomes as well as the ViralRecall score.
 Read more about this [here](https://github.com/faylward/viralrecall)
 5. If you want MCP hits you can find them in the folder labled Contig_markersearch in a table called mcp.table.tsv.
 The corresponding proteins for MCPs are in the mcp.faa file.
+6. CheckV output file: file with information about completeness and quality of each genome.

 ## PIGv Batch